zsparal/api-documentation/source/reference/v2/orders-api/list-orders.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you're using :doc:`personal access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the following query string parameters are also available.
+If you are using :doc:`organization access tokens </guides/authentication>` or are creating an `OAuth app </oauth/overview>`, the following query string parameters are also available.
 With the ``profileId`` parameter, you can specify which profile you want to look at when listing orders.
 If you omit the ``profileId`` parameter, you will get all orders on the organization.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.

 .. list-table::
    :widths: auto